Do you have questions about admission?

-- Define similarities and differences in the industrial structures and in enterprise management practices in China and Japan.
+- • Define similarities and differences in enterprise organisation and management in China and Japan.

-- Explain the field of intercultural organization in relation to communication and competence at the global, national, departmental, professional and group levels.
+- Explain the field of intercultural organization in relation to communication and competence at the global, national, departmental, professional and team contexts.

 - Define the concept of intercultural organization in relation to communication

-- Define and solve a research question concerning Scandinavian organizational practices and intercultural communication and competence in relation to doing business in China and Japan.
+- Define and solve a research question concerning organizational practices and intercultural communication and competence in relation to doing business in China and/or Japan.